-Knowing what is involved will help you decide if you want to continue to take part in the research, so this Information Sheet explains the tests and treatments involved.
+Knowing what is involved will help you decide if you want your relative/friend to continue to take part in the research, so this information sheet explains the tests and treatments involved.

-- Part 1 tells you about why we are doing this study and what will happen to you if you continue to take part. - Part 2 gives you more detailed information about how we will run the study.
+- Part 1 tells you about why we are doing this study and what will happen to your relative if they take part. - Part 2 gives you more detailed information about how we will run the study.

-If you have no objection to continue taking part, we will ask you to read and sign a form that records your permission, called the consent declaration.
+If you decide your relative/friend would have no objection to taking part, we will ask you to read and sign a form that records your permission, called the consultee declaration.
 We'll then give you a copy to keep.
-We will keep you fully informed during the study so you can let us know if you have any concerns or if you would prefer to be withdrawn.
+We will keep you fully informed during the study so you can let us know if you have any concerns or you think your relative/friend should be withdrawn.
 Taking part in this research is entirely voluntary.
-If you decide not to continue, you will still be offered the best possible standard of care.
+If you decide not to continue, they will still be offered the best possible standard of care.

 Please ask us if there is anything that is not clear or if you would like more information.
-Take time to decide whether or not you wish to take part.
+Take time to decide whether or not you wish your relative/friend to take part.